nipe-cebrap/cebrapdata/README.md

-R will store your credentials as environment variables so there will be no need to re-enter these information again in the future (besides, this avoids accidentally sharings of scripts with credentials).
+R will store your credentials as environment variables so there will be no need to re-enter these information again in the future (besides, this avoids accidental sharings of scripts with credentials).

 After that, make a connection to Cebrap’s Database with `set_connection()` and start fetching data with `get_cebrap_table()`: